Last updated: 19 November, 2025

 Your Blood Sugar is Low

-If you’re experiencing Mounjaro fatigue, focus on making small adjustments to support your overall wellbeing.
-As you incorporate the following strategies, you’ll likely begin to feel better.
+To combat fatigue, focus on making small adjustments to support your overall wellbeing.

-Eat Nutrient-Dense Food
+Eat Enough Nutrient-Dense Food

 “Incorporate a variety of fruits, vegetables, whole grains, lean proteins and healthy fats into your meals.
 This way you can ensure you’re getting the necessary nutrients to support your body.”